pankaj139/system-design-interview-solutions/cdn_system_design.md

 **Bonus Challenge:**
 During breaking news events (e.g., election results), traffic spikes 10x normal.
 Your CDN starts failing with 503 errors.
 What's your emergency response plan?
 How do you prevent this in the future?

+### 🎯 Interview Questions - CDN Fundamentals

+**Beginner Level:**
+1. **Q:** "What is a CDN and why would you use one?"
+   - **A:** A Content Delivery Network is a distributed network of servers that cache content closer to users.
+Use it to reduce latency, improve performance, and reduce load on origin servers.

+2. **Q:** "What types of content can a CDN serve?"
+   - **A:** Static assets (images, CSS, JS), video content, API responses, and dynamic content with appropriate caching strategies.

+3. **Q:** "How does a CDN reduce latency?"
+   - **A:** By serving content from edge servers geographically closer to users, reducing the distance data travels and improving response times.

+**Intermediate Level:**
+4. **Q:** "How would you design a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Global edge network, multi-tier caching, load balancing, and intelligent content distribution across multiple regions.

+5. **Q:** "What happens when a CDN edge server goes down?"
+   - **A:** Automatic failover to nearby edge servers, origin server fallback, and health monitoring to detect and replace failed servers.

+6. **Q:** "How would you handle cache invalidation in a global CDN?"
+   - **A:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

+**Advanced Level:**
+7. **Q:** "Design a CDN that needs to support real-time video streaming with adaptive bitrate."
+   - **A:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

+8. **Q:** "How would you handle DDoS attacks on a CDN infrastructure?"
+   - **A:** Distributed DDoS protection, traffic filtering, rate limiting, and intelligent traffic routing to mitigate attacks.

+9. **Q:** "What considerations would you have for a CDN that needs to serve content in countries with strict data sovereignty laws?"
+   - **A:** Regional data centers, compliance frameworks, data residency requirements, and local content policies.

+**System Design Deep Dive:**
+10. **Q:** "How would you design a CDN that needs to support custom domains and enterprise features?"
+    - **A:** SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.

 ---

 ---